oplS16projects/Alex-Gribov-George-Mitwasi-Kevin-Dibble/README.md

  * Hardware connection from to Overtone to Max
  * Live MIDI input from keyboard to Overtone
  ```
+ George Update:
+ I had some change of direction with this milestone.
+The original plan was to communicate the non-MIDI data through virtual serial ports, but after lots of research I couldn't find a library or appropriate thrid-party software.
+So I decided to try passing texts files containing the non-MIDI data as I/O. This will be our means of communication between Racket and Max.

+ My first attempt was a little reaching and (now I know) uncessessary.
+I attempted to build a Max object that could recieve a formatted text file and parse it however we wanted.
+This was was way to much unecessary work as my Sound Synth professor kindly pointed out.

+ I came accross a much more elegant solution with involved the use of the Max objects "text", "unpack", and "filewatch".
+The first of the 3, "text", is what I'll use to access the file.
+The second, "unpack", recieves an arbritary number of inputs that each produce their own stream of data.
+The number of arguments to "unpack" will be decided by how many data points we need.
+Lastly, and my favorite, is the "filewatch" fucntion.
+This function is how we can make this I/O work in (seemingly) real-time with low CPU expenditure. "filewatch" has the ability to watch a file for any changes and report a bang whenever the file is altered.
+We can use this bang to re-read any data from the file and is much more easier on the CPU than having to continuously re-read the file.

+ I've uploaded my working Max patch which has the above work implemented.
+Now, as far as sending output from Racket, the language has something it calls "file-ports" which conveniently allows use of the C function "fprintf".
+This will work perfectly.
+I'm still working on the Racket portion of this connection so I don't have anything working yet.
+Shall fix that soon.

 ### Second Milestone (Fri Apr 22)
 What exactly will be turned in on this day?